Chapter 1 Privacy and Security of the Electronic Health Record

 De-identifying Protected Health Information

 HIPAA’s direct patient identifiers can be used to link protected health information back to a specific person.
-Direct patient identifiers include:
+Direct patient identifiers include the following:

 • Names